-There are quite a few options out there – from Blogger to Squarespace to Joomla and others – but in my opinion for a blog, WordPress is where it’s at.
+There are quite a few options out there – Blogger, Squarespace, Joomla and others – but in my opinion, WordPress is where it’s at.

-I have switched up the look of my DIY + decor blog many times over the course of the past 5 years and WordPress has always made it easy for me to do so.
-Plus, once you get used to working with the system and dashboard, I find it to be really user friendly and easy to make changes yourself.
+I have switched up the look of my DIY + decor blog many times over the course of the past 7 years and WordPress has always made it easy for me to do so.
+Plus, once you get used to working with the system and dashboard, it’s user friendly and easy to make changes yourself.
 I don’t have any training in website development, but have learned as I go and can now build websites easily and quickly.

 There are two options with wordpress — either a free “wordpress.com” account or a self-hosted “wordpress.org” account.